 Again, Richard had avoided death.
 Rutland had apparently been killed in cold blood, and since his father’s family had begun to lay claim to the throne, all its male members might well expect a similar fate.

 What Richard couldn’t have expected at this low ebb in the Yorks’ fortunes is that Richard’s eldest brother, Edward, would achieve a victory over the Lancastrians at Mortimer’s Cross in 1461 that saw him acclaimed as Edward IV.
-This was followed by an even more decisive triumph, at Towton.
+This was followed by an even more decisive triumph, at the battle of Towton.
 Richard was able to return not as an enemy of the crown with a bleak future, but as a royal prince, soon elevated to the title of Duke of Gloucester.

 Clarence exits stage left

 Oldest brother eliminated middle brother, moving youngest brother one step nearer to the throne

 Richard served his apprenticeship as a knight and noble with his brother Edward’s greatest ally, the Earl of Warwick, remembered as ‘the Kingmaker’.
 Learning the skills of warfare and the practice of chivalry, Richard could begin to have his own influence on his life, but he was still at the mercy of events.
 When Warwick and his brother fell out in 1469, and Edward IV was chased from his kingdom, Richard went with him, to Burgundian Flanders.

 The odds were very much against the exiled king reclaiming the throne from the reinstalled Lancastrian monarch Henry VI.
 Success partly depended on Richard’s turncoat brother George, Duke of Clarence – who had supported the ejection of Edward – changing sides again.
 He did, and Edward (accompanied by Richard) made a successful return.